RHC4TP/operators/examples/operators/helm/mariadb-operator/README.md

 It is recommended to supply your own username & passwords, although static default passwords (as well as user and db names) are provided as a fallback.

-Note that the passwords are kept in a base64-encoded Secret, however all values are be visible as plain text within the Custom Resource spec.
+Note that the passwords are kept in a base64-encoded Secret, however all values are visible as plain text within the Custom Resource spec.

 Values are relative to the `spec:` field in the Custom Resource.